na-trium-144/webcface/README.md

 You can use the following [installation script](installer.sh).
 By default, it will install WebCFace using apt-get (on Debian-based systems) or extract the archive manually to /opt/webcface (both on Linux and macOS) and /Applications (on macOS).

+After installation, you may need to add PATH settings to files such as .bashrc or .zshrc.
+Follow the instructions displayed after running the installer.

 Linux binaries are built on Ubuntu 20.04, and MacOS binaries are built on Ventura.
 So they are not guaranteed to work on older OSs or other distros.